The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Conclusion

 We have presented evidence that demanding double-copy consistency of a gauge theory with the $\tfth$ operator induces an all-order tower of $\alpha'$ corrections, which seems to require at a minimum all higher-derivative corrections associated with $(DF)^2+\text{YM}$.
 There exists a small basis of color-dual vector building blocks, up to trivial scalar permutation invariants, at four-points~\cite{Carrasco:2019yyn}.
 Using this basis reduces the complexity of four-point color-dual vector amplitudes to simple considerations of what permutation invariant scalars are required for a given mass-dimension.
-Developing a similar basis for vector building-blocks at five-points, as has already been done for higher-derivative color-weights~\cite{Carrasco:2021ptp}, could allow a simple derivation that $\text{YM}+F^3$ must close to $(DF)^2+\text{YM}$ under double-copy consistency.
-If we require double-copy consistency of an $\mathcal{N}=4$ SG theory modified by $(\mathcal{N}=4 \text{ sYM}) \otimes \tfth$ it appears that the fate of the theory lies in a family of Berkovitz-Witten conformal supergravity theories with freedom to add an additional tower of higher-derivative corrections.
-A particular choice of their Wilson coefficients takes the theory to the graviton amplitudes of the heterotic string.
-We look forward to verifying the interplay of such higher-derivative operators on the UV behavior of the theory through explicit calculation. \paragraph{Acknowledgements:} We gratefully acknowledge related collaboration and insightful conversations with Zvi Bern, James Mangen, Laurentiu Rodina, Radu Roiban, Aslan Seifi, and Suna Zekio\u{g}lu.
-We would like to thank Henrik Johansson, James Mangen, Olver Schlotterer, and Suna Zekio\u{g}lu for very helpful feedback regarding earlier drafts.
-This work was supported by the DOE under contract DE-SC0021485 and by the Alfred P. Sloan Foundation.
-M.L.~and~N.H.P. would additionally like to acknowledge the Northwestern University Amplitudes and Insight group, Department of Physics and Astronomy, and Weinberg College for support.
+Developing a similar basis for vector building-blocks at five-points, as has already been done for higher-derivative color-weights~\cite{Carrasco:2021ptp}, would allow a simple proof that $\text{YM}+F^3$ must close to $(DF)^2+\text{YM}$ under double-copy consistency.

+Here we summarize the most important consequence of our analysis.
+If we require double-copy consistency as a matter of principle, and we wish to grapple with the UV behavior of half-maximal supergravity by adding the $\tfth$ operator to the Yang-Mills copy, it appears that the fate of the theory lies in a family of Einstein-Weyl theories with freedom to add an additional tower of higher-derivative corrections compatible with the single-valued promotion.
+Our findings invite a new paradigm that elevates color-kinematics duality from a mathematical correspondence with the capacity to encode IR symmetries like Adler's zero, to a principle capable of probing UV physics captured by higher-derivative corrections consistent with the heterotic string.

+Furthermore we identified the number-theoretic single-valued promotion of \eqn{defSV} as a tool for lifting double-copy consistent field theories to all orders in higher dimensional operators.
+It will be intriguing to learn in what ways the fixed single-valued MZV Wilson coefficients of this mapping can be generalized to identify distinct classes of double-copy consistent theories and what principles from a field theory perspective uniquely select the single-valued promotion.